Kong/docs.konghq.com/app/gateway/2.6.x/vitals/vitals-prometheus-strategy.md

 This document covers integrating Kong Vitals with a new or existing Prometheus time-series server or cluster.
-Leveraging a time-series database for Vitals data can improve request and Vitals performance in very-high traffic Kong Enterprise clusters (such as environments handling tens or hundreds of thousands of requests per second), without placing addition write load on the database backing the Kong cluster.
+Leveraging a time-series database for Vitals data can improve request and Vitals performance in very-high traffic {{site.base_gateway}}
+clusters (such as environments handling tens or hundreds of thousands of requests per second), without placing addition write load on the database backing the Kong cluster.